Bio

 For all the brutality, all the flashy fight scenes, the jokes and quips, the love and tragedy, the growth and self-discovery, Tsukihime is a deeply human story that masks itself behind these ideas, using them to convey its simple but emotive message: despite life's inherently fragile nature, and how meaningless everything might seem - just being here is enough to give existence purpose.
 The dialect between Arcueid and Shiki at the school, as a soothing canopy of gold paints over the vast canvas of the sky, is one of my favourite scenes in the entire visual novel, as it’s where Tsukihime lays out its philosophy through Shiki.
 It's here where we understand that Shiki is fundamentally an absurdist, someone who acknowledges the inherent meaninglessness of life and yet revolts against the irresolvable emptiness that often comes from such a realisation, who is able to wake up every day with a positive outlook, content at just being alive, despite his fragile existence, knowing that this is the only form of life he can live, and that if he wants something it can only be seized in this form.
 Just as he revolts, he lives with passion through wholly embracing the present, not chasing eternity or the divine, nor clinging onto nostalgia and the past.
 To say life is meaningless is from the perspective of the universe, and as such does not disqualify us from finding our own subjective meaning for certain things in life, as seen by Shiki as he still pursues experiences, fully alive to the present, taking an active role in the narrative by finding fun and purpose in the journey without focusing solely on the destination.

-I find Shiki to be a very underappreciated and unique protagonist, he doesn’t go through scathing character development that turns his worldview upside down, rather he maintains a lot of his central beliefs from start to finish, for example how he frequently finds himself returning to the words of Aoko all those many years ago.
+I find Shiki to be a very underappreciated and unique protagonist, he doesn’t go through scathing character development that turns his worldview upside down, rather he maintains a lot of his core beliefs from start to finish, for example how he frequently finds himself returning to the words of Aoko all those many years ago.
 He’s positioned as the catalyst for the heroines of each route to undergo their arcs, and see them through.
 The aforementioned conversation he and Arcueid share is beautiful in how it establishes so much about his and her character, and the music that encompasses it is equally as powerful.
 As someone who often finds themselves stuck in musings about their worth and existence, Shiki’s easy-going attitude and philosophy really spoke to me, however cliché some may believe it to be, but I don’t mind as there is not a stronger or more potent message than one that affirms life.

 Ultimately, Tsukihime -A piece of blue glass moon- for all of its flaws was an experience that really landed with me.
 It’s a remake that is true to its predecessor, maintaining respect for it while understanding things change with the times and making the necessary adjustments without ever straying from its path to remain faithful, and by tapping into the underused potential of the Near Side, it brings missing life to it that also helps to separate it more from the Far Side.
 Everything just resonated with me so much and I haven’t been able to get Tsukihime out of my head since finishing it.

-Buried underneath layers of erraticness and occasionally messy storytelling, Shadow Hearts: Covenant has an underlying core of conviction and passion that extends to every facet of the game, from the sometimes cheesy but incredibly endearing dialogue and interactions between its lovable characters, to the intense gameplay backed by a fantastic soundtrack, this game simply pulls no punches and delivers one of the most charming and entertaining games I've had the pleasure of playing.
-As a sequel Covenant aims to carve out its own identity by foregoing the horror and heavy gothic atmospheres that its predecessors, both Koudelka and Shadow Hearts, thrived on in favour of a grander, yet more light-hearted story that continues the blend between cosmic horror and alternate history.
+Buried underneath layers of erraticness and occasionally messy storytelling, Shadow Hearts: Covenant (2004) has an underlying core of conviction and passion that extends to every facet of the game, from the sometimes cheesy but incredibly endearing dialogue and interactions between its lovable characters, to the intense gameplay backed by a fantastic soundtrack, this game simply pulls no punches and delivers one of the most charming and entertaining games I've had the pleasure of playing.
+As a sequel Covenant aims to carve out its own identity by foregoing the horror and heavy gothic atmospheres that its predecessors, both Koudelka (1999) and Shadow Hearts (2001), thrived on in favour of a grander, yet more light-hearted story that continues the blend between cosmic horror and alternate history.

 First and foremost, the Judgment Ring maintains itself as one of the most engaging and inventive ideas for a combat system to revolve around, and one that I had a blast using again.
 It acts as an anchor to the games combat, with its presence extending into almost every other mechanic the game has to offer, and the way the new features in Covenant complement the ring just works so well.
 Extensive ring customisation is available for each party member, altering risk and reward, a combo system is introduced that allows you to chain attacks to deal more damage at the risk of losing your characters turns and crests store a variety of spells that characters gain access to by equipping them.
 In addition, the grid system has been changed to now encompass the entire stage fights play out on, with positioning taking a dynamic approach as almost every attack and hit taken will shift you or your opponent's position, keeping the fights constantly moving and fast-paced.
 With all of these changes, every fight in the game is exciting, intense and hectic aided by the soundtrack in battles designed to evoke those same feelings, it all just comes together so well and the only thing I could wish for is the game having a higher difficulty.